timoschick/amr-gen/README.md

     mark(sleep-5, to-4)
     ```

-- **pos.txt**: A newline-separated list of POS sequences, where POS tags are separated by spaces and each sequence corresponds in a one-to-one manner to the reference realizations of the AMR graphs in the above file.
+- **pos.txt**: A newline-separated list of POS sequences, where POS tags are separated by tabs and each sequence corresponds in a one-to-one manner to the reference realizations of the AMR graphs in the above file.
 The following entry corresponds to the sentence represented by the above AMR graph:

     ```
     DT NN VBZ PRT VB